Divergent-Discourses/TibNormCSV/README.md

 **TibNormCSV** applies TibNorm's normalisation operations to text entries in a **.csv column**, rather than to .txt files stored in a given directory.

-## How to use
+## How to use (single file)

 Ensure you have pandas installed.
 We have tested this code with **Python==3.12.2** and **pandas==2.2.3**.

 1. Ensure your CSV file contains a column titled 'paragraph' which holds the text you wish to normalise.
 2. Change your table path in _src/config.ini_
    - Set _table_path_ to the absolute path where the folder _tables_ is located.
 No need to wrap in quotation marks.
-3. Open your terminal and navigate the directory under Tibnorm.
+3. Open your terminal and navigate to the directory under TibNormCSV.
 4. Execute the following command.

 ```